gabuali/rand_genomics_utils/README.md

 #### Script SNVs_from_alignmnt2.pl

-Parse SNVs from multiple sequence alignment (MSA) of genes.
-This script parses fasta-formatted nucleotide sequence alignments of genes, and outputs tab-delimited SNVs and nucleotide positions for each sequence along with amino acid translations showing synonymous or non-synonymous changes.
+Perl script to parse SNVs from multiple sequence alignment (MSA) of genes from e.g. clustalo or your favorite gene MSA algorithm.
+This script expects the MSA to be FASTA formatted.
+The script parses nucleotide sequence alignments of genes to output tab-delimited SNVs and nucleotide positions for each sequence along with amino acid translations showing synonymous or non-synonymous changes.
 It randomly takes the first sequence in the MSA as the reference and SNVs in all other sequences are called with respect to that reference sequence.
+The script will take

 ```